Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/Multipacket/readme.txt

   * In case, this is needed later, this functionality would be integrated in this directory.
   *
   * The upload of multi message data streams is normally not relevant for the application, as only
-  * the DIN_Terminal and ISO_Terminal use this servcice internally.
+  * the ISO_Terminal use this servcice internally.
   *
   * The IsoAgLib places on each call of __IsoAgLib::Scheduler_c::timeEvent() and the succeding call of
   * __IsoAgLib::MultiSend_c::timeEvent() a bunch of CAN messages into the buffer of the CAN driver.